Fiat Money Example: The Dollar Shines as a Prime Illustration

 The Impact of USD Dominance on Global Economics

-The dominance of the USD has had far-reaching implications for the global economy.
-One notable impact is the ability of the United States to run significant fiscal deficits without facing immediate consequences.
+The USD’s dominance has had far-reaching implications for the global economy.
+One notable impact is the United States’ ability to run significant fiscal deficits without facing immediate consequences.
 As the dominant international reserve currency issuer, the United States can effectively borrow in its currency, knowing that demand for USD-denominated assets will remain high.
-This privilege, often referred to as “exorbitant privilege,” allows the United States to maintain higher levels of public debt compared to other countries.
+This privilege, often called “exorbitant privilege,” allows the United States to maintain higher levels of public debt than other countries.

 Additionally, the USD’s dominance influences global trade patterns and financial markets.
 Many commodities, including oil, are priced in USD, meaning countries must hold USD reserves to facilitate trade.
 This further reinforces the demand for the USD and contributes to its liquidity.
-Moreover, the dominance of the USD makes it a benchmark for global financial markets, with investors and businesses closely monitoring its movements.
+Moreover, the USD’s dominance makes it a benchmark for global financial markets, with investors and businesses closely monitoring its movements.

 However, the concentration of power in a single currency also carries risks.
 As the world’s primary reserve currency, the USD’s stability is crucial for global financial stability.
 Any significant disruptions to the USD, such as rapid inflation or a loss of confidence, could have far-reaching consequences for the worldwide economy.
 This was evident during the 2008 global financial crisis, where problems in the US financial system quickly spread worldwide.